itqanmunawwar/itqanmunawwar/README.md

- Hello there 👋, I am Itqan, an actuarial science graduate from University of London.
-I am interested in data analytics, particularly machine learning and web scraping!
+ Hello there 👋, I am Itqan, an actuarial science graduate from Queen Mary university of London.
+I am interested in data analytics, machine learning and automation!
  I mainly code in R and SQL in my data analysis project and currently transferring my skills into Python.